Issaminu/skyline-app/README.md

 3. Run `npm install` to install the application's dependencies.
 4. Run `npm run dev` to start your local server.
-5. Visit http://localhost:3000 to use the application.
+5. Visit http://localhost:3000 to use the application locally.